kharyam/mclug-cicd-demo/README.md

 13. In the upper right, click login and login as the user admin with password of password

-14. Try to deploy to test again and it will proeed.
+14. Try to deploy to test again and it will proceed.
 Deploy to production as well to complete the demo

 ## Cleaning up